Around the Town

-Around the Town is a 1938 British musical comedy film directed by Herbert Smith and starring Vic Oliver, Irene Ware and Finlay Currie.
-It was shot at Beaconsfield Studios outside London and distributed by British Lion Films.
+Around the Town (also known as Song Writers on Parade) is a 1938 British musical comedy film directed by Herbert Smith and starring Vic Oliver, Irene Ware and Finlay Currie.
+It was written by Ingram D'Abbes and Fenn Sherie, and made as a quota quickie.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

 Synopsis

 Struggling theatrical agent Ollie shows the American Norma Wyngold around the British songwriting scene.